Joint Aid Muscle Maintenance.

 - A 100% Non GM, soya free formulation.

-- Manufactured as very palatable and easily digested 2mm pellets also perfect for mixing with the dog’s normal feed.
+- Manufactured also as very palatable and easily digested 2mm pellets also perfect for mixing with the dog’s normal feed.

 - Quick and easy to feed.
 All cells contain protein in some form and the makeup depends on the type of cell.
 Even muscle cells vary between the types – smooth, cardiac and voluntary – as does the impact of normal processes affect their maintenance.
 For example, the abrasive effect of food passing along the gut, wearing down the absorptive surfaces, means massive regeneration and the gut wall has the largest need for dietary protein.
 In line with all metabolic processes there is also a balance between anabolism (building) and catabolism (breakdown).
 Normal levels of activity are within the natural constraints and muscle wear is matched by regeneration.
 Countering this is the process of protein deposition and tissue repair.
 It is initiated by an increase of vascular activity (blood supply) to the site of damage; not only will this improve the oxygen supply, which is beneficial for energy metabolism especially in slow twitch muscle fibres, but increase the relevant nutrients and metabolites needed for muscle regeneration.
 Both vascular development and cell membrane lipids benefit from Omega-6 and Omega-3 fatty acids.
 Although Omega-6 is sometimes regarded as being pro-inflammatory (it is actually anti-inflammatory but less so than omega-3), it is also a critical component in improving vascular flow.
 Omega-3 fatty acids are important in maintaining the neutral and phospho-lipids in the cell membrane.In order to modulate muscle repair – over-proliferation can lead to muscle scarring, which is beneficial in wound healing – it is necessary to limit the pro-inflammatory phase, by promoting anti-inflammation and reducing oxidation.
 Antioxidant vitamins have been implicated in muscle integrity and tissue repair.
 Vitamin A improves muscle mass and reduces fat marbling, vitamins B, D, and biotin can help reduce proteolysis and vitamin C has been shown to moderate collagen synthesis.
 Trace elements are also associated with reduced muscle damage, especially selenium, manganese and magnesium.However, positive metabolites will enable a dynamic turnover of muscle metabolism, helping ameliorate the inflammatory phase and regulate proliferation.
 Specific antioxidants and trace elements have been added and the new product has been formulated to increase its levels of leucine, arginine and the branched chain amino acids.